VidyaMarskole/Vidya-demo/README.md

 # Vidya-demo
-This is my first git project
+This is my first git repository.
+Author- Vidya Marskole